 Before answering Disqus vs. Facebook: Why are WordPress comments important?

-On the flip side, if you’re not getting many comments, you could be missing an opportunity to truly engage with your target audience.
-Something about the content is not speaking to your intended customers, and it may be time to re-evaluate your company’s blogging strategy.
+On the other hand, if you aren’t seeing many comments, then you could be missing an opportunity to truly engage with your target audience.
+But don’t panic; there could be a number of reasons for this.
+Is your content written well?
+Are the format and structure easy to read and digest?
+Are your topics relevant to your audience?
+All in all, something about the content is not speaking to your intended customers.
+Therefore, it may be time to re-evaluate your blogging strategy.

-Since comments are so vital to ascertaining the health of your blog, it is equally vital to ensure that viewers can comment freely and easily.
-Your choice of comment plug-in on WordPress can discourage or encourage commenters, depending on how quickly they can move through the comment process.
+Since comments, shares, and interactions are still incredibly vital to ascertain the health and performance of your blog, it is equally vital to ensure that viewers and readers can comment freely and easily.
+So, yes, the plugin in which you choose can discourage or encourage commenters, depending on how quickly and easily they can leave comments.

-In fact, when I was in college a friend of mine purchased a popular domain name for $20,000.
+When I was in college, a friend of mine purchased a popular domain name for $20,000.
 My friend didn’t have any experience in the industry that this domain name would serve, but he put up a WordPress blog on the domain and started to write.
 He would write regularly and would write on topics that were sometimes controversial in the industry.
 The controversial nature of his posts drew people to his site to leave comments that supported or attacked a given side of the argument.

 Because of the comments, his website became a sort of water cooler in the industry.
 After 18 months of managing this website and instigating comments, he sold his website and domain name to one of the key industry players for well over $300,000 — an exceptional investment for a college student.
 He attributes much of his success in this venture to the comment section of his blog.